 This is a sister trope to Magikarp Power where something which appears useless or obsolete becomes more effective because it's more compatible with the very latest technology than what came in between (either in technology or the ability of the user).
 The two can be distinguished thus; a Magikarp Superpower becomes more effective after working and improving it (e.g. levelling a Magikarp up until it evolves into a Gyarados), while this trope becomes more effective because something else has improved (e.g. a high level item which gives Magikarp in particular a significant boost in power).

 This can include previously obsolete technologies that suddenly prove to be a vital part of (or to complement) the latest ones or (on a more individual level) someone with a great deal of experience in a given field using a technique beginners avoid because their experience allows them to do it more effectively.
 All that matters is that the method in question is genuinely ineffective without the advancements or experience to take advantage of it.
-Historically, it can include technologies and ideas which were too ahead of their time and needed other advancements to be fully realised.
+Historically, it can include technologies and ideas which were too ahead of their time and needed other advancements to be fully realized.

 This doesn't just mean technology or techniques that have been around for a long time being used; they have to actually be obsolete.
 So a vehicle which uses technology which has been around since the dawn of time, like wheels, wouldn't count because nothing has ever replaced the wheel, but a new, renewable fuel which turned out to be more efficient in a steam engine rather than a petrol or diesel engine would.